BEST8OY/ScrollMPRIS/README.md

 # ScrollMPRIS
 Scrolling MPRIS module for waybar

-`You need playerctl daemon for this module to work`
+`You need playerctl daemon and dbus for this module to work`

 `This code is made by AI`

+# Dependencies:
+- cargo
 # How to build?

 - `git clone https://github.com/BEST8OY/ScrollMPRIS.git`
 - `cd ScrollMPRIS`
 - `cargo build --release`